qwertie/ungglish/index.md

 ---
 layout: article
 title: Home
+lref: Home
+lang: en
+menuorder: 0
 ---

 Hero
 ----

-Learning English in a classroom can take many years, but you can be fluent in Ungglish in less than a year.
+Learning English in a classroom can take many years, but a student can be fluent in Ungglish in less than a year.

 Ungglish is like English, but it's not English.
 It's dramatically easier to learn, so students of English can make progress faster and have more fun.